-The industrial significance of Chartiers Township and the larger region began in the late 1800's, with mining and the production of steel and lasted throughout the 20th century.
-By the mid 1970's however, the industrial and manufacturing economic base for the region was deteriorating.
+The industrial significance of Chartiers Township and the greater region began in the late 1800's, with mining and the production of steel, and lasted throughout the 20th century.
+By the mid 1970's however, the industrial and manufacturing economic base for the region had deteriorated.
 Many manufacturing industries, including steel mills, closed, and thousands of people were left unemployed.
 The region experienced a population loss as many people moved to other areas in search of employment.
 Within the past decade, southwestern Pennsylvania, Washington County and Chartiers Township have begun to experience some economic revitalization.
-Most recent trends, both regionally and nationally, show an increase in service-related industries.
+Most recent trends, both regionally and nationally, show an increase in servicerelated industries.
 For example, in 1970, the goods-producing sector accounted for 57.5 percent of Washington County's total employment with manufacturing having the largest employment base at 42.5 percent.
-During this period, the service sector accounted for only 8.4 percent of employment, with government at 1.0 percent.
-(Washington County Economic Development Strategy, 1999) By 2000, the services occupations had increased to 16.4 percent and government industries had climbed to 9.9 percent, while manufacturing had declined to 14.9 percent for the industry.
-With the development of the Southpointe Business Park, the expansion of the Meadowlands Racetrack, Casino and Industrial Park and the Tanger Outlets, further job growth and economic opportunity can be expected in the Township.
+During this period, the service sector accounted for only 8.4 percent of employment, with government at 1.0 percent (Washington County Economic Development Strategy, 1999).
+By 2000, the services occupations had increased to 16.4 percent, and government industries had climbed to 9.9 percent, while manufacturing had declined to 14.9 percent for the industry.
+This trend continues into the 2010's with the development of the Southpointe Business Park, the expansion of the Meadowlands Racetrack & Casino, Tanger Outlets, and various industrial parks.
+Further job growth and economic opportunity can be expected in the Township.

-Chartiers Township functions as part of the northcentral Washington County business community.
-This region is part of the larger Washington County economy, which is an important component of the southwestern Pennsylvania/Pittsburgh economic region.
+Chartiers Township functions as part of the north-central Washington County business community.
+This region is part of the larger Washington County economy, which is an important component of the southwestern Pennsylvania and greater Pittsburgh economic region.
 As a nationally significant industrial and business location, Pittsburgh is the cornerstone of the region and has remained so economically and culturally for the past 200 years.
-From the city of Pittsburgh, economic development has moved southward to Washington County along I-79 to areas such as the Southpointe Business Park, the North and South Strabane corridor and into Chartiers Township.
-As stated in the 2005 Washington County Comprehensive Plan, the regionally significant I-79 corridor, is noted for its available infrastructure and proximity to Allegheny County and high levels of residential, commercial and industrial growth.
+From the city of Pittsburgh, economic development has moved southward to Washington County along I-

+79 to areas such as the Southpointe Business Park, the North and South Strabane corridor, and into Chartiers Township.
+As stated in the 2005 Washington County Comprehensive Plan, the regionally significant I-79 corridor, ...is noted for its available infrastructure and proximity to Allegheny County and high levels of residential, commercial, and industrial growth.
 Due to the level of new development that has occurred within this corridor, much of the infrastructure network, i.e. roads, sewage, is at capacity and beginning to show signs of deficiency.
 Future development and transportation planning in this area should be coordinated to assure economic viability and minimize negative impacts on communities in the corridor.

-8.2 Labor Force Participation
+6.03 Labor Force Participation

-The labor force consists of persons who are sixteen (16) years or older and are currently employed or are actively seeking employment.
-In 2000, Chartiers Township's labor force consisted of 3,114 persons.
-This number represents 53.3 percent of the Township's population that was over sixteen (16) years of age.
-Persons not actively seeking employment, the institutionalized population, retirees and students are not considered to be part of the labor force.
-In 2000, 4.3 percent of persons were unemployed.
-The unemployment rate in Chartiers Township for 1990 was 4.0 percent, which had decreased from the 1980 unemployment rate of 6.7 percent.
-Thus, when looking historically, the Township has had a fairly stable unemployment rate.
-Labor force participation for the Township over the past thirty (30) years is shown in Table 8.1:
+The labor force consists of persons who are 16 years or older and are currently employed or are actively seeking employment.
+As of the 2010 U.S. Census, Chartiers Township's labor force consisted of 3,946 persons.
+This number represents 60.5 percent of the Township's population that was over 16 years of age.
+Persons not actively seeking employment, the institutionalized population, retirees, and students are not considered to be part of the labor force.
+Labor force participation for the Township over the past fourty years is shown in Table 6.01:

-1970 1980 1990 2000

-Total Persons 5,033 6,063 6,203 5,845

-over age 16

-Persons in 2,751 3,440 3,483 3,114

-Labor Force

-Not in Labor 2,282 2,623 2,720 2,731
+1970 1980 1990 2000 2010 Total Persons over age 16 5,033 6,063 6,203 5,845 6,476 Persons in Labor Force 2,751 3,440 3,483 3,114 3,946 Not in Labor Force 2,282 2,623 2,720 2,731 2,530